Bostrix/FSL-first/README.md

 To compile First, follow these steps:

 - Ensure correct path in Makefile:
 After installing the necessary tools, verify correct path in the makefile to include additional LDFLAGS for the required libraries.
-For instance, if utilizing the warpfns library, basisfield library, meshclass library, miscmaths library, and zlib, ensure that the correct path is present in the makefile.
+For instance, if utilizing the znzlib, meshclass and first_lib library ensure that the correct path is present in the makefile.
-Make sure `$(WARPFNS_LDFLAGS)`,`$(ZNZLIB_LDFLAGS)` are included in the compile step of the makefile.
+Make sure `$(MESHCLASS_LDFLAGS)`,`$(ZNZLIB_LDFLAGS)`and `$(FIRSTLIB_LDFLAGS)` are included in the compile step of the makefile.

 - Confirm that the file shapeModel.h within the shapeModel library accurately includes the path to newimage/newimageall.h.

 - Verify the accurate paths in meshclass's Makefile: verify the correct path in the makefile of meshclass to include additional LDFLAGS for the required libraries.
 For instance, if utilizing the newimage, miscmaths, NewNifti, cprob, znzlib and utils libraries as LDFLAGS variable in meshclass makefile,ensure that the correct path is present in the makefile.

+Once the necessary adjustments have been confirmed, you can utilize the following command in your terminal to rebuild the mesh class separately:
 ```bash
 make
 ```
-Once the necessary adjustments have been confirmed, you can utilize the following command in your terminal to rebuild the mesh class separately:
+The command executes the Makefile in the mesh class and rebuilds it separately based on the modified configuration and source code changes.
+After re-running the make command, return to the main first directory by `cd ..` and attempt to rebuild the project again.

 - Compiling:
 Execute the appropriate compile command to build the first tool.